mariondubuisson/csv_parsing/README.md

 **Install dependencies:**
 - Run `python3 -m pip install -r requirements.txt` from project root.

+**Previous verifications**
+- be sure the csv separator is a tab or change the separator parameter in line 16 of main.py
+- be sure each input csv files name is "U10h" and the altitude of the measure or change it on line 31 of main.py

 **Launch the program:**
 - Run `python3 main.py` from project root.